pudly/schmopera-hugo/content/articles/performers-unwilling-players-of-mind-games.md

 categories = "Humour"
 date = "2016-05-04T09:17:00+01:00"
 lastmod = "2016-05-04T10:53:00+01:00"
-publishDate = "2016-05-04T10:51:00+01:00"
-slug = "performers-unwilling-players-of-mind-games"
-title = "Performers: unwilling players of mind games"
+preamble = "Performing in public is about imaginary stats: there are sayings that go something like how it's 10% preparation, 89% inspiration, and the final 1% a combination of panic and validation seeking.
+Whatever the proportions, the above factors are all in the artistic mix, balancing in a way that's at best symbiotic, and at worst a mental food chain.
+In the spirit of airing out neuroses, we've identified four of the meanest games to which a performer's mind can subject him.
+Feel free to add yours in the comments below!" publishDate = "2016-05-04T10:51:00+01:00" short_description = "Performing in public is about imaginary stats: there are sayings that go something like how it's 10% preparation, 89% inspiration, and the final 1% a combination of panic and validation seeking.
+Whatever the proportions, the above factors are all in the artistic mix, balancing in a way that's at best symbiotic, and at worst a mental food chain." slug = "performers-unwilling-players-of-mind-games" title = "Performers: unwilling players of mind games"
 +++